w3f/polkadot-wiki/docs/kusama-social-recovery.md

 `trusted social recovery helpers` - A list of accounts that you trust.
 These can help you if you lose the private key.
-Since setting up a recoverable account is required to lock up KSMs, better to ensure sure your account has enough transferrable balance for this.
+Since setting up a recoverable account is required to lock up KSMs, better to ensure your account has enough transferable balance to cover it.
 As you select more recovery helpers, more KSMs will be required to lock up.

 `recovery threshold` - The number of friends is required to submit a `vouchRecovery` transaction in